Ain't That Good News: Release history

 An official reissue of Ain't That Good News came nearly forty years after its initial 1964 release on LP format.
 The reissued compact disc of the album featured Super-Audio and Hybrid format, also known as Super High Material, which enhanced audio quality through the use of polycarbonate plastic.
-Using a process developed by JVC and Universal Music Japan and discovered through the joint companies' research of LCD display manufacturing, these CDs featured improved transparency on the data side of the disc, allowing for more accurate reading of the data by the CD player laser head.
+Using a process developed by JVC and Universal Music Japan and discovered through the joint companies' research of LCD manufacturing, these CDs featured improved transparency on the data side of the disc, allowing for more accurate reading of the data by the CD player laser head.
 The reissues were fully compatible with standard CD players, and are listed below: